CelestialBoon/celestialboon.github.io/docs/philosophy/2018-07-23-beliefs-are-partial.md

 The rest of us deal with things that could be either true or false, for all we know, and in so doing, we navigate life by holding multiple possibilities in our heads: this project could go well or it could go badly; someone might accept or reject my invitation to hang out; the sun might rise tomorrow but there's the smallest theoretical possibility that it might just not, for whatever reason. <!-- We *do* believe that the sun as we know it will just stop existing at some point in time, and there's just the vanishing possibility that it might be tomorrow. -->

-In the same way the coin A flipped is either definitely heads or it's definitely tails, and B knows it's one of these two, even without knowing which, believing a thing is both true and false at the same time is just human nature.
+In the same way the coin A just flipped is either definitely heads or it's definitely tails, and B knows it has to be one of these two—even without knowing which!
+Believing a thing is both true and false at the same time is just human nature.
 We do not, and cannot have, perfectly accurate beliefs from a limited perspective.
 We juggle opposing possibilities on the regular, and adjust the course on the go by weighing them against ongoing experience.

-We live in a shifting world of incomplete and sometimes misguiding information, a world of shadows and echoes, and our inner model of the world reflects this, no matter how much we like to pretend otherwise.
+We live in a shifting world of incomplete and sometimes misguiding information, a world of shadows and echoes, and our inner model of the world reflects this, no matter how much we like to pretend otherwise. *Our beliefs are partial*, in the sense that we do not actually believe anything with pure certainty, just (shifting) degrees of confidence.

 This dynamicity of beliefs reflects not only our partial access to information, but also the simple truth that *things just change over time*.
 As the Buddhists preach, a very core component of reality is **anicca**, its inherent impermanence and transience.
 Not one single thing lasts forever, or is for certain.